HypatiaOrg/HySite/README.md

 # HySite

 A website and database for elemental abundance measurements of the Hypatia Catalog.
-This is a multi-service repository that containes all the data-sciences, API, and web development code.
+This is a multi-service repository that contains all the data-sciences, API, and web development code.

 # Installation